behan101/Threat-Hunt-Port-of-Entry/README.md

 ### 🚩 Flag 2: INITIAL ACCESS - Compromised User Account

 **Objective:**
-Identifying which credentials were compromised determines the scope of unauthorised access and guides remediation efforts including password resets and privilege reviews.
+Identifying which credentials were compromised determines the scope of unauthorized access and guides remediation efforts including password resets and privilege reviews.
 Identify the user account that was compromised for initial access.

 **Flag Value:**
 `kenji.sato`